 If “have to” has a lower register, “must” has a higher register.
 Consequently, it is used more often in writing (with the exception of writing that reflects the spoken word, such as SMS or social media posts).

 In the end it means that you are more likely to hear “have to” in a conversation and see “must” in a letter rather than the other way round.

 While “have to” is more common when speaking, it has a lower sense of urgency than “must”.
-It is therefore possible to use “must” when speaking to show that something is even more urgent than just using “have to” in the same sentence.
+As a result, it is possible to use “must” when speaking to show that something is even more urgent than just using “have to” in the same sentence.
 A good example of this is in Hollywood films.
 Let me set the atmosphere: aliens are attacking the White House.
 They will arrive within the next 10 minutes and the President needs to evacuate onto Air Force One.
-For some reason the president is taking too long to evacuate in these types of films (giving further orders, checking on friends and family, etc.) and the Secret Service is trying to hurry him along.
+For some reason, the president is taking too long to evacuate in these types of films (giving further orders, checking on friends and family, etc.) and the Secret Service is trying to hurry him along.
 They might say the following sentences:

 We have to go, Mr. President

 We must go, Mr. President! – the most urgent